-John McDonell (pronounced MAC-done-el) enters his second season as the offensive line coach for the Green Wave in 2013.
+John McDonell (pronounced MAC-done-el) enters his fourth season as the offensive line coach for the Green Wave in 2015.

 A veteran with nearly 30 years of experience in college football, McDonell has been a part of 10 bowl teams - including Tulane’s run to the 2013 R+L Carriers New Orleans Bowl - and many of his offensive linemen have earned All-America honors and gone on to distinguished NFL careers.

 Prior to Idaho, McDonell spent the 2010 season in the same capacity at the University of Memphis and he also served for one season in the same role at Bowling Green State University (2009), where he helped the Falcons to the Humanitarian Bowl.

 Before Bowling Green, McDonell’s previous coaching stops included Purdue (2006-08), Stanford (2001, 2005), Notre Dame (2002-04), Washington State (1989-2000) and Weber State (1984-88).